sainavya5/Dwolla/README.md

 # Dwolla
-This script works with bash version 4 only you can check the bash version by bash --version
+This script works with bash version 4 only and AWS CLI preconfigured you can check the bash version by bash --version